12 Best Front Deltoid Exercises (With Workout Plan)

-While there are numerous exercises that target the anterior deltoid, but there are two types of exercises: presses and raises.
+While numerous exercises target the anterior deltoid exist, there are two types of exercises: presses and raises.

 Presses and raises both act on shoulder flexion, which is powered by the anterior delts.

 • Presses, like incline bench presses and overhead presses, are the ultimate anterior deltoid strength exercises.
-It is a compound exercise that targets many other muscle fibers.
+They are compound exercises that target many other muscle fibers.

-Some tips and techniques for optimizing your anterior deltoid workout and maximizing your gains are here.
+Here are some tips and techniques for optimizing your anterior deltoid workout and maximizing your gains.

-• It’s essential to train this muscle group at least 1-2 a week.
+• Training this muscle group at least 1-2 a week is essential.
 This will provide enough stimulus to promote muscle growth.

 • Progressive overload the deltoid muscles by increasing resistance over time (I.e. weight, set, or reps)